williamkray/maubot-communitybot/README.md

 # Community Bot
 [![Chat on Matrix](https://img.shields.io/badge/chat_on_matrix-%23dev:mssj.me-green)](https://matrix.to/#/#dev:mssj.me)

-a maubot plugin that helps administrators of communities on matrix, based on the concept of a matrix space. this bot will attempt to track user activity in any room that it is in, so you may want to leverage [join](https://github.com/williamkray/maubot-join) to ensure your bot doesn't end up somewhere it's not supposed to be.
+a maubot plugin that helps administrators of communities on matrix, based on the concept of a matrix space. you may want to leverage [join](https://github.com/williamkray/maubot-join) to ensure your bot doesn't end up somewhere it's not supposed to be.

 # should i use this?